 How to Get Rid of Ants in the Kitchen

-Ants commonly nest in hidden places.
-So if you can’t get to the actual source of the nest, you can use bait stations to destroy the colony.
+Ants commonly nest in hidden places, so if you can’t access the nest itself, you should use bait stations to destroy the colony.
 Bait traps attract ants with the smell of food and get them to take a slow-acting poison back to the nest.
 Make sure to place these bait traps near the paths of ants as they travel back to the nest.

 You may not want to use any synthetic chemical pesticides in your kitchen.
 Once you’ve treated the ants at the source, you can use some simple household products to get rid of stragglers.
 A mixture of water and a few drops of dish soap is quite effective for getting rid of ants on kitchen countertops, since the soap will break the surface tension of the water and trap the ants, making them easy to wipe away.

-Once you’ve taken care of the problem, make sure you do your best to keep it from coming back.
-Always store food, including pet food, in airtight containers, and never leave food or drinks uncovered.
+Once you’ve taken care of the problem, do your best to keep it from coming back.
+Always store food—including pet food—in airtight containers, and never leave food or drinks uncovered.
 Some preventative measures are obvious, such as quickly cleaning up food spills and washing dirty dishes as soon as possible.

-However, you also want to keep your kitchen sink as dry as you can, since moisture can attract ants, as well.
+However, you also want to keep your kitchen sink as dry as you can, since moisture can attract ants.
 Sweep, mop, and vacuum frequently to get rid of fallen crumbs, and take out your garbage regularly.
 Use durable garbage bags to prevent holes and leaks, and seal the lid on your garbage can tightly.

 What If I’ve Still Got Ants?